 Retainer and Hourly Fee Structure

 The dissolution of a marriage or a post-judgment enforcement matter can become a significant financial undertaking for any party.
-Although the cost of retaining an attorney may seem high, you should look at it as an investment.
+Although the cost of retaining an attorney may seem high, you should look at it as an investment and have realistic expectations.
 In other words, you need to look at the big picture and the overall savings you are making by having a knowledgeable and effective lawyer represent you.
 During a divorce, an attorney may be able to help you avoid making uninformed decisions that may substantially impact your financial circumstances.

 In South Florida, attorneys normally bill by the hour and require an initial lump sum retainer.
-An individual who is seeking a divorce retains counsel by depositing, e.g., $5,000.00, with his or her attorney.
-As the attorney represents the party during the divorce proceedings, the attorney’s time is billed to the client and deducted from the $5,000.00 that was deposited as a retainer.
-If the retainer is depleted before the end of a case as a result of the services provided, then the client will be asked to replenish the retainer.
+An individual who is seeking a divorce retains counsel by depositing, e.g., between $5,500 and $7,500, with his or her attorney.
+As the attorney represents the party during the divorce proceedings, the attorney’s time is billed to the client and deducted from the $5,500 or $7,500 that was deposited as a retainer.
+If the retainer is about to be depleted before the end of a case as a result of the services provided, then the client will be asked to replenish the retainer.
 Depending on the complexity and circumstance of the case, the attorney may require that the client replenish the entire retainer once it is depleted.
 This will depend on the law firm or attorney.
 With respect to the filing fees, subpoenas, court reporter and transcript fees, process server fees, and copies and out of pocket costs pertaining to your case will be billed separately from the attorney’s fees.
+The initial minimum retainer should not be interpreted to mean that you will only spend the initial retainer amount on the case.
+Every case is different, therefore, it is impossible for the attorney to quote you an exact amount that you will spend on legal fees in your case.

 The hourly rate billed by an attorney is based on a number of factors, such as the attorney’s experience, region, and the local market’s demand and desirability for a particular attorney (make sure you do your research or ask around about the attorney you are thinking about retaining because not all attorney’s are the same in terms of the quality of work, reliability and dedication).
 In South Florida, a divorce and family law attorney’s hourly rate will range from $750 per hour on the very high end to $200 per hour on the low end.
 Again, you really need to do your research or due diligence before retaining any lawyer because the attorney who charges $400 per hour may provide a superior level of service to a client than an attorney who bills out at $750 per hour.

-At no time does an attorney’s fees during a divorce or family law case become contingent on the outcome.
+AT NO TIME DOES AN ATTORNEY’S FEES DURING A DIVORCE OR FAMILY LAW CASE BECOME CONTINGENT ON THE OUTCOME.
 All fee agreements and contracts must be in writing.
 Although the attorney may be familiar with the process and knowledgeable of the law, there are still other variables that are beyond his or her control.
-When you enter into a written agreement with your attorney, except in flat fee contracts, you are agreeing to pay for the attorney’s time, which includes the attorney’s time in preparing or drafting pleadings and motions, appearing in court, communicating with you as well as on your behalf to the opposing counsel.
-Additionally, attorneys typically employ and bill out their paralegals to assist them in a client’s case in order to save the client money.
+When you enter into a written agreement with your attorney, except in flat fee contracts, you are agreeing to pay for the attorney’s time, which includes the attorney’s time in preparing or drafting pleadings and motions, appearing in court, communicating with you as well as on your behalf to the opposing counsel, reviewing documents related to your case, etc. Additionally, attorneys typically employ and bill out their paralegals to assist them in a client’s case in order to save the client money.

-It is also important to consider that an attorney will withdraw from your case if you do not pay his or her fees when they are due.
+It is also important for you to consider that an attorney will withdraw from your case if you do not pay his or her fees when they are due.

 Flat Fee Structure